3 Ways to Enjoy Business Class for Less Than the Cost of Economy

 Several cards offer attractive sign up bonuses.
 To keep it simple, I've limited the example to United.

-- The Chase Sapphire Preferred Card gives a 50,000 Ultimate Reward point sign up bonus after spending $4,000 in the first three months.
+- The Chase Sapphire Preferred® Card offers an attractive bonus for travelers.
+Earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+That’s $625 in travel when you redeem through Chase Ultimate Rewards®.
 Those points can be transferred 1:1 to United.

 - The Chase Ink Bold business card has a 50,000 Ultimate Rewards sign up bonus offer.
 You get 50,000 points after spending $5,000 in the first three months.